BlueBrain/neurocurator/README.md

 - [Wand](http://docs.wand-py.org)

 *Miniconda is not required.
 It simplifies only temporary the installation: no need to compile Qt and to install manually Python 3.4.
+It also makes the installation easier on Windows (pandas).

 **Installation:**

+Instructions for macOS 10.13+, Ubuntu 16.04+, Windows 10+.

 Create a virtual environment with Python 3.4:
 ```bash